 According to a 2012 study on caffeine and breast cancer, coffee components inhibited the growth of breast cancers in animals.
-Caffeine and caffeic acid were revealed to have anticancer characteristics in respect to estrogen receptor genes in a 2015 study.
+Caffeine and caffeic acid have anticancer characteristics concerning estrogen receptor genes in a 2015 study.

 Caffeine and breast pain

 Caffeine may be to blame if your breasts get sore or sensitive after drinking coffee.
-There have been conflicting research on the effects of coffee on breast discomfort, but it is possible that it affects each person differently.
+There has been conflicting research on the effects of coffee on breast discomfort, but it may affect each person differently.
 Little ducts run through our breasts, and stimulants like caffeine and chocolate can cause them to enlarge.

 Caffeine can also induce hormonal swings in your breasts, which can make them uncomfortable.
-This is caused by an increase in estrogen and progesterone before your menstruation, which can be exacerbated by coffee consumption.
+This is caused by increased estrogen and progesterone before your menstruation, which can be exacerbated by coffee consumption.

 Is it true that coffee causes breast cysts?